Passenger rail franchising in Great Britain: Financing

-Current franchises
+Operators

+Privately operated

+The following national rail contracts are operated by private companies.

+Government operated

+The following services are operated by the UK, Welsh or Scottish governments.

 Concessions

 A small number of urban railway systems are not franchised but are contracted out as a concession instead.
 Concession holders are paid a fee to run the service, which is usually tightly specified by the awarding authority.
 They do not take commercial risk, although there are usually penalties and rewards specified in the contract for large variations in performance.

-Examples
+The South Yorkshire Supertram was operated under a concession by Stagecoach until March 2024, when it was taken back into public control by the South Yorkshire Mayoral Combined Authority.

 Open-access operators

 An open-access operator is a train operating company that is not subject to franchising or concessions, but instead purchases individual train paths from a railway infrastructure company such as Network Rail.
 These operators include Eurostar, Grand Central, Heathrow Express, Hull Trains, Lumo and Pre Metro Operations (providing a shuttle service on the Stourbridge Town branch line).

 Former franchises

-Prior to privatisation, the passenger services of British rail were organised into three units:
+Prior to privatisation, the passenger services of British Rail were organised into three units: